jaheyns/CfdOF/CONTRIBUTING.md

       used within FreeCAD)
     - __class_attribute (Double leading underscore)
 9. Python allows both single quotes ('...') and double quotes ("...") for strings.
-As a convention, please use single quotes for internal string onstants and double quotes for user-facing communication.
+As a convention, please use single quotes for internal string constants and double quotes for user-facing communication.
 The rule of thumb is that if a string should be translated, use double quotes.
 However, this is not a hard-and-fast rule and can be broken for convenience e.g. when quotes are contained in a string.